ekinakkaya/efm/README.md

 # efm

-*this project is currently developed*
+*this project is currently being developed*

 a file manager that is lightweight and reliable.
 Aimed to be simple, yet functional.
 Written in C and only uses standard Linux libraries and packages.